czechen/Modeling_and_Simulations/README.md

 # Modeling_and_Simulations

 ## Lagrange Points
-In this project I will model the Sun-Earth system with a satellite of negligible mass.
-The main focus will be on numerical integration of the equations of motion and on the location of the Lagrange Points.
+Model of the Sun-Earth system with a satellite of negligible mass.

 ![What is this](Figure_1.png)